 Trans fat is known to have an adverse effect on health, particularly as it raises the risk of coronary heart disease.
 As a result, food manufacturers have been working towards using fewer or eliminating trans fat and the public should avoid consumption of trans fat where possible.

-The vast majority of trans fats present in the world have been produced through chemical processes for commercial purposes, however some trans fat normally occurs in natural substances.
+The vast majority of trans fats present in the world have been produced through chemical processes for commercial purposes; however, some trans fat can be found in various natural substances.

 For example, approximately 2-5% of the fat found in the milk and body fat of cattle and sheep are trans fats, such as conjugated linoleic acid (CLA) and vaccenic acid.

-Natural trans fats occur in very small concentrations in respect to other types of fat, however, and trans fat from commercial food forms the majority of consumed trans fat by the public today.
+Natural trans fats occur in very small concentrations with respect to other types of fat; however, and trans fat from commercial food forms the majority of consumed trans fat by the public today.

-When the process of converting unsaturated vegetable fats to saturated vegetable fats was discovered early in the twentieth century, it presented a valuable opportunity for food producers.
+When the process of converting unsaturated vegetable fats to saturated vegetable fats was discovered during the early twentieth century, it presented a valuable opportunity for food producers.

-Partially hydrogenated fats could be manufactured in a cost-effective manner and held particular benefits over traditional fat products.
-An example of this is the readiness of margarine to be spread, immediately upon removal from the refrigerator, which offers greater convenience to the consumer.
+Partially hydrogenated fats could be manufactured in a cost-effective manner while offering unique benefits as compared to traditional fat products.
+An example of this is the readiness of margarine to be spread immediately upon removal from the refrigerator, which offers greater convenience to the consumer.
 These products also usually have a longer shelf life.

-Trans fat is produced in the manufacturing process of partially hydrogenated plant fate, but the concentration of trans fat can vary with up to 45% of total fat trans fat content.
+Trans fat is produced in the manufacturing process of partially hydrogenated plant fat, but the concentration of trans fat can vary with up to 45% of total fat trans fat content.

-The fat found in baking shortening is generally composed of 30% trans fat, while some margarine may contain 15% trans fat.
-When it is considered that naturally occurring trans fat is found at concentrations of 2-5%, these figures are alarming.
+The fat found in baking shortening is generally composed of 30% trans fat, while some margarine may contain up to 15% trans fat.
+When considering the fact that naturally occurring trans fat is found at concentrations of 2-5%, these figures are alarming.